What Is The Best Material For T-Shirts? A Guide On T-Shirt Fabrics

 The count in cotton will also tell you how soft it is.
 Some people often believe that the weight determines the quality of a T-shirt, this is actually not true.

 You can have lightweight, mid-weight and heavyweight T-shirts, and the light one could be of better quality.
+(Here's what you need to know about the weight of a t-shirt).

 A common good quality T-shirt will be 30s, although if you're buying a tee this is usually not documented.
 You'll need to feel the cotton to see how it feels.